 Keep your pets healthy with yearly preventive health exams.
 A happy, healthy pet starts with a plan:

-- An annual health exam (twice a year recommended, especially for senior pets)
+- An annual health exam (twice a year is recommended, especially for senior pets)

 - Disease prevention, including parasite prevention and vaccinations